 Lidia Fonseca is Executive Vice President, Chief Digital and Technology Officer at Pfizer, responsible for developing and implementing an enterprise-wide digital strategy.
-Lidia leads all digital, data and technology solutions across the company, as well as Learning and Development and Business Process Excellence.
+Lidia leads all digital, data and technology solutions across the company.
+She is also responsible for Pfizer Learning and Development and Business Process Excellence.

-She spearheads several transformational programs and initiatives to support Pfizer’s purpose of delivering Breakthroughs that Change Patients’ Lives, applying digital capabilities and products including digitizing drug discovery and development; improving health outcomes and patient experiences; improving operational processes through automation and robotics; and delivering powerful insights with advanced data and analytics for better decision-making.
+She spearheads several transformational programs and initiatives to support Pfizer’s purpose of delivering Breakthroughs that Change Patients’ Lives, applying digital capabilities and products including digitizing drug discovery and development; improving health outcomes and patient experiences; improving operational processes through automation and robotics; and delivering powerful insights with data, advanced analytics, and artificial intelligence (AI) for better decision-making.

-Lidia led the effort to launch the Pfizer Digital Companion™, a suite of digital products and solutions to deepen engagement between patients and physicians for better outcomes.
-She recently collaborated to deliver five solutions: Mabu® Wellness Coach for patients (Mabu® is a registered trademark of Catalia Health Inc.), Champix Chatbot to assist with smoking cessation, LivingWith™ app to support patients undergoing cancer treatment and their loved ones, drone medicine delivery in the Dominican Republic to increase patient access to medicines in remote and difficult-to-reach locations, and a partnership with Fitbit to drive timely diagnosis of atrial fibrillation.
+Lidia spearheaded the launch of Pfizer’s Digital Companion™, a suite of digital products and solutions to deepen engagement between patients and physicians for better outcomes.
+She collaborated to deliver the following: Mabu® Wellness Coach for patients (Mabu® is a registered trademark of Catalia Health Inc.), Champix Chatbot to assist with smoking cessation, LivingWith™ app to support patients undergoing cancer treatment and their loved ones, drone medicine delivery in the Dominican Republic to increase patient access to medicines in remote and difficult-to-reach locations, and a partnership with Fitbit to drive timely diagnosis of atrial fibrillation.
 She is also leading the effort to introduce AI-powered predictive algorithms to help disease suspicion, treatment optimization and adherence.

 She also leads initiatives to empower Pfizer colleagues, simplifying and automating their work with robotics, machine learning, and predictive analytics that enable better and faster decisions, while driving efficiencies.
-Since 2019, Pfizer has automated 40 percent of approximately 100 million transactions across the company.
+Since 2019, Pfizer has automated 90 percent of approximately 100 million transactions across the company.
 In 2021, Lidia’s team launched the Pfizer Learning Academy, providing learning, training and development for all Pfizer employees.

 In her prior role, Lidia was the Senior Vice President and CIO at Quest Diagnostics, the world’s leading provider of diagnostic information services serving one in three American adults each year, and half the physicians and hospitals in the U.S. She was responsible for technology, informatics and digital solutions.
 Lidia led the effort to create Quest's innovative Quanum Solutions brand of healthcare IT and data analytics offerings that deliver critical insights to improve quality outcomes and patient care while lowering costs.

 Lidia is a member of the Board of Directors of Tegna, Inc. (NYSE: TGNA) and the U.S.-Japan Business Council.
-She was previously a member of the Board of Directors of Gannett (NYSE: GCI) from 2014 to 2016.
-She also was a board member of Q2 Solutions, a joint venture between Quest Diagnostics and IQVIA from 2016 to 2018.
+She was previously a member of the Board of Directors at Gannet, Inc. (NYSE: GCI) from 2014-2017 and Q2 Solutions, a joint venture between Quest Diagnostics and IQVIA, from 2016 to 2018.
 She earned a bachelor’s degree from the University of California, Berkeley and an MBA and Master Business Informatics from Rotterdam School of Management, Erasmus Graduate School of Business.
 Lidia is married and has two children.